Museum of Indian Arts & Culture

 Tells the stories of the people of the Southwest from pre-history through contemporary times

-The long-term exhibition Here, Now and Always combines Native American voices with artifacts and interactive multimedia to tell the complex stories of the Southwest.
+The museum's permanent exhibition, Here, Now and Always combines Native American voices with artifacts and interactive multimedia to tell the complex stories of the Southwest.
 The Buchsbaum Gallery displays modern and historic pottery from the region’s pueblos.
 Five changing galleries present exhibitions on subjects ranging from archaeological excavations to contemporary art.
 In addition, an outdoor sculpture garden offers rotating exhibits of works by Native American sculptors.

 New Mexico CulturePass